 What is the software quality model?

-Following the book, the essential aspects of quality software products.
-But sometimes we need to analyze or do you want to measure the quality of software.
-So to measure the quality of software, we have to follow some software quality models.
+Following the book are the essential aspects of quality software products.
+But sometimes, we need to analyze, or do you want to measure software quality?
+So, to measure software quality, we must follow some software quality models.

-mainly there are three software quality models which are accessible and acceptable when it comes to measuring the software quality, that are:
+three software quality models are accessible and acceptable when it comes to measuring software quality: